Newport Beach California Temple

-The Newport Beach California Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Newport Beach, California.
+The Newport Beach California Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Newport Beach, California.
 The intent to build the temple was announced on April 21, 2001, by the church's First Presidency.
 The temple is the sixth in California.

 The temple has a single attached tower with a statue of the angel Moroni.
 The temple was designed by Lloyd E. Platt Associates, Ralph Martin, and RNM Architects Planners, using a Southern California traditional architectural style.
 A groundbreaking ceremony, to signify the beginning of construction, was held on August 15, 2003, conducted by Duane B. Gerrard, a church general authority.

 History

 This structure is the church's 122nd temple.
 It was announced on April 21, 2001, at the same as plans for new California temples in Sacramento and Redlands.
-The groundbreaking ceremony for the temple was on held on August 15, 2003, and was conducted by Duane B. Gerrard, first counselor in the church's North America West Area (LDS Church)}Area presidency.
+The groundbreaking ceremony for the temple was on held on August 15, 2003, and was conducted by Duane B. Gerrard, first counselor in the presidency of the church's North America West Area.
 The temple was dedicated by church president Gordon B. Hinckley on August 28, 2005.
 At the time, it was the sixth operating temple in California.
-Prior to the dedication, 175,000 people toured the building during a public open house.
+Prior to the dedication, approximately 175,000 people toured the building during a public open house.
 The open house was disrupted by a small group of protesters who carried signs reading "Mormon Lies Found Here" and "Jesus Warned Against False Prophets" and urged people not to enter.
 The temple was built to serve the 50,000 Latter-day Saints then living in Orange County.

 Similar to the Redlands California Temple, it uses interior and exterior architectural themes consistent with those used in the Spanish missions of the early Western United States and Mexico.
 The interior includes murals of the California coast.

-In response to opposition from residents of the surrounding community, the LDS Church made several modifications to the original design.
+In response to opposition from residents of the surrounding community, the church made several modifications to the original design.
 The exterior was changed from white marble or granite to a pinker granite, considered more appropriate for Orange County.
 The steeple was lowered from 124 ft to 90 ft, and the exterior lighting is turned off each night at 11 o'clock (unlike most temples, which are lit throughout the night).

 The temple has a cupola on top which holds a statue of the angel Moroni.
-As with many contemporary LDS Church temples, this one is built on the grounds of an existing stake center and shares parking with it.
+As with many contemporary temples of the church, this one is built on the grounds of an existing stake center and shares parking with it.
 The temple has a total of 17800 sqft, two ordinance rooms, and three sealing rooms.
 It is located on an 8.8-acre site.
 The temple is located in eastern Newport Beach, on Bonita Canyon Road, at Prairie Drive, near California State Route 73.